-Now in its sixth year, the ground-breaking Magic Millions Racing Women initiative is not only promoting racehorse ownership amongst females – it is increasing it.
+Now in its seventh year, the ground-breaking Magic Millions Racing Women initiative is not only promoting racehorse ownership amongst females – it is increasing it.

 Established by Magic Millions owners Katie Page-Harvey and Gerry Harvey, the Racing Women’s Bonus of $500,000 which is on offer to the first four all-female owned or leased horses in finishing order in the Magic Millions 2YO Classic, is in addition to race prizemoney of $2,000,000.
 A key aim of the initiative is to highlight and promote the important roles played by women in the thoroughbred racing and breeding industry.

-Whether you’re new into the horse-owning game or already a horse owner you could win BIG, just like the lucky group of twenty female owners of Skirt The Law in 2023, who collected more than $1.5 million for winning The Star Gold Magic Millions 2YO Classic plus the inaugural Racing Women’s Bonus.
+Whether you’re new into the horse-owning game or already a horse owner you could win BIG, just like the lucky group of twenty female owners of Skirt The Law in 2023, who collected more than $1.5 million for winning The Star Gold Magic Millions 2YO Classic plus first place in the Racing Women’s Bonus.
 Incredibly this is the second time in the short history of the Racing Women’s Bonus, that the winner of the 2YO Classic which were also owned by all female syndicates and therefore Racing Women’s Bonus eligible horse.
-Real Surreal created history when she won the 2013 edition of the Magic Millions 2YO Classic, Racing Women eligible horses finished first, third and fourth past the post.
+Real Surreal created history when she won the 2013 edition of the Magic Millions 2YO Classic and was the inaugural Racing Women’s Bonus winner for her all female connections.

-For entrants into the $2,000,000 Magic Millions 2YO Classic in 2018, a $500,000 bonus will be distributed to the connections of the first four ‘all female owned or leased horses’ past the post.
+For entrants into the $2,000,000 Magic Millions 2YO Classic in 2019, a $500,000 bonus will be distributed to the connections of the first four ‘all female owned or leased horses’ in finishing order.

 1st – $325,000 (65%) plus $3,500 trophy